Lingesh79/tic-tac-toe/README.md

 •	The Minimax is least effective in success rate but quicker than other algorithms like Expectimax and Alpha-Beta pruning which are much more efficient than the Minimax.

-•	Time complexity of Minimax is O(n^d). o	n - Number of Moves in Game. o	d – Depth of Search in the Game.
+•	Time complexity of Minimax is O(n^d). n - Number of Moves in Game. d – Depth of Search in the Game.